bbhitec/ncc_recognition_paper/README.md

 ## About
 ##### _This is an academic paper filed under the excellence program assignment at Braude College (Karmiel, Israel) submitted August 9th 2015 imported here as a portfolio piece._

 This paper explores the advantages and the flaws of using NCC for sub-patterns recognition.
-Also attatched is a MATLAB file `brochure_test.m` used to run the different NCC testing and aquire the conclusions in the paper.
+Also attached is a MATLAB file `brochure_test.m` used to run the different NCC testing and acquire the conclusions in the paper.
 It can be used to play around with NCC!

 ![Paper demo illustration](https://raw.githubusercontent.com/bbhitec/ncc_recognition_paper/main/ncc_demo.jpg)